Donald Trump: Michelle Obama Convention Speech ‘Extremely Divisive’

 President Donald Trump on Tuesday criticized former first lady Michelle Obama’s “divisive” Democratic National Convention speech.

 “She was over her head, and frankly she should have made the speech live, which she didn’t do,” Trump said.
+The president spoke about Obama’s speech during an event recognizing the 100th anniversary of the ratification of the 19th Amendment giving women the right to vote.

 Obama was sharply critical of Trump claiming that he was “clearly in over his head” as president and “cannot meet this moment.”